Risk Factors of Eating Disorders

 2. A body-focused environment

 If the people surrounding you persistently talk about body size, shape, and appearance, this impacts how much value a person puts on the body.
 For example, the world of sports often idealizes an athletic build.
-However, athleticism can present in many different shapes and sizes making this term useless except that it is often used as a measuring stick for success.
+However, athleticism can present in many different shapes and sizes making this term useless even though it is often used as a measuring stick for success.

-Members of the LGBTQ2+ community are at a disproportionately high risk of developing an eating disorder.
+Members of the 2SLGBTQ+ community are at a disproportionately high risk of developing an eating disorder.
 This may be related to internalized conflict, fear of rejection from loved ones, experiences of discrimination, or body image pressures among other potential reasons.
+Learn more in this blog post.

 4. Inappropriate use of social media